Uber Will No Longer Force Sexual Assault Survivors Into Arbitration Or NDAs

 The company also will not force survivors of sexual harassment or assault to sign nondisclosure agreements that prohibit them from talking about their experience, and the company promises to publicly release data about sexual assaults that are connected to Uber rides.

-Uber will work with women's groups and experts in sexual violence prevention to find a way to categorize the data for public release, and intends to make the methodology open-source so others can use it.
+Uber will work with women's groups and experts in sexual violence prevention to find a way to categorize the data for public release and intends to make the methodology open-source so others can use it.

 "[I]t's clear that sexual violence remains a huge problem globally," Uber's chief legal officer, Tony West, wrote in the announcement.
 "Uber is not immune to this deeply rooted problem, and we believe that it is up to us to be a big part of the solution."